 Bonn Agreement Contracting Parties have agreed to conduct Aerial Surveillance Exercises with responsibility for scheduling these events rotating amongst the participants.
+The planning can be found in the annual OTSOPA document on Joint Action Program.
 The aims are as follows: